gnemtsov/ab-app/README.md

 }
 ```

-If Form component receives error it shows error message the same way it does when form field is invalidated on the frontend.
+If the form component receives error it shows error message the same way it does when a form field is invalidated on the frontend.

 ### Form fields